crazycode/rucksack/README.markdown

 As rucksack uses the excellent Paperclip plugin, you will want to make sure that you have ImageMagick installed before proceeding.

+Rucksack uses <a href="http://outoftime.github.com/sunspot/">Sunspot</a>
+to provide search functionality - you will want to initialise the database when you install / upgrade by running the command:

+    rake sunspot:solr:start

 Then, make a "config/database.yml" file based off of "config/database.example.yml".
 If you want a quick start,